-Can You Build a Virtual Law Firm as Successfully as a Brick and Mortar?
+Can a Virtual Law Firm Be as Successful as a Brick and Mortar?

-The answer is a definite yes—and right now, it is more important than ever to have a service you can deliver virtually that people in your community want and need.
-Serving virtually isn’t a new concept for New Law Business Model, and a number of our member lawyers have built thriving, lucrative virtual law practices over the years.
-But it is especially critical now; pivoting to a virtual practice—or at least the capability to have a virtual practice when you might need it—is one of the best things you can do to keep your practice thriving, even through a recession.
+The answer is a definite yes.
+And it is especially critical now; pivoting to a virtual practice—or at least the capability to have a virtual practice when you might need it—is one of the best things you can do to keep your practice thriving, even through a recession.
+Serving virtually isn’t a new concept for New Law Business Model, and a number of our Member Lawyers have built thriving, lucrative virtual law practices over the years.

 Here are 6 tips from experienced virtual lawyers that will help your virtual law firm thrive: